Welcome to ISWAV2019!

 One mission of CITAV is to invite experts in the fields of acoustics and vibration to convene at least once per year to discuss emerging problems and applications in thematic topics of noise and vibration research.
 Previous Symposia have themes such as Advances in the Fundamentals and Applications of Vibro-Acoustics, Novel Techniques of Noise and Vibration Measurement and Control, and Innovative Noise and Vibration Technologies in Aircraft Applications.
 ISWAV2019 will be the 8th event in this series of successful international symposia to focus on Novel Materials/Sensors in Acoustics and Vibration.

-ISWAV 2019 features a keynote speaker well-known in his field of research.
-Professor David Ewins of Imperial College UK is a fellow of the Royal Academy of Engineering and a world renowned researcher in vibration modal analysis and applications.
+ISWAV 2019 features keynote speakers well-known in their fields of research.
+Professor David Ewins of Imperial College UK is a fellow of the Royal Academy of Engineering and a world-renowned researcher in vibration modal analysis and applications.
 Professor Bill Spencer holds the Nathan M. and Anne M. Newmark Endowed Chair in Civil Engineering, Department of Civil and Environmental Engineering, University of Illinois at Urbana-Champaign, USA.

 We sincerely welcome your participation to share your research results and interact with well-known international experts.